Nipple prosthesis

 Nipple/Areola prostheses (prostheses is the plural of prosthesis) are made of silicone by breast prosthesis manufacturers and anaplastologists for breast cancer survivors who were treated for breast cancer with a mastectomy.
 Prostheses can be worn weeks after a mastectomy, breast reconstruction, or even nipple reconstruction.
 As an inexpensive and convenient alternative to surgery, patients may choose to wear them anytime during treatment.
-Patients who ultimately find nipple prostheses thought that they should be informed of them during the consultation prior to mastectomy (Janes S 2005).
+Patients who ultimately find nipple prostheses thought that they should be informed of them during the consultation prior to mastectomy.

 Fabrication

 Nipple prosthetics are made of silicone and are adhered to the skin.
 There are several different types of prostheses with different benefits and costs.